r-barnes/Barnes2016-ParallelPriorityFlood/tests/pamap/README.md

 Plane zones are illustrated on the map below.
 There is about one tile of overlap between the two zones.

+**NOTE:** Because PAMAP North and South tiles are in different projections they should not be mixed together!

 Acquisition